AQL Inspection Guide: Tables, Sampling & Defect Classification 2026

-AQL Inspection Guide: AQL Tables, Sampling, and Defect Classification for FBA Importers
+AQL Inspection Guide: AQL Tables, Sampling, Defect Classification for FBA Importers

 What Is AQL?

 AQL stands for Acceptable Quality Limit.
 It is the maximum number of defective units allowed in a sample batch before the entire lot is rejected.
-AQL is defined by the international standard ANSI/ASQ Z1.4 (also known as ISO 2859-1).
+AQL inspection China services use the international standard ANSI/ASQ Z1.4 (also known as ISO 2859-1) for AQL sampling inspection.

 When a third-party inspection company in China says "AQL 2.5," they mean: out of the sampled units, no more than 2.5% can be defective — but because sampling uses a statistical table, the actual accept/reject numbers are pre-calculated.
 You do not calculate 2.5% yourself.
 You read the table.

 Key point: AQL is not a percentage you apply directly.
+This is where many importers misunderstand AQL 2.5 meaning.
 It is a code that maps to a specific accept/reject number in the ANSI Z1.4 table.
 AQL 2.5 on a lot of 3,200 units with General Level II sampling means: inspect 200 units, accept if 10 or fewer defects, reject if 11 or more.
 (Not 2.5% of 200 = 5 defects.)

 The AQL Table (ANSI Z1.4) Explained